Define your ISO 27701 Audit Scope

 Overview

-Audit scope definition is always part of any audit.
-The scope sets the boundaries of the audit and identifies the object in focus.
+Define your ISO 27701 Audit Scope to set the boundaries of the audit and identify the object in focus.

-The object can include the people, data, system or product in review.
+The object includes the people, data, system, or product in review.
 The scope definition allows the auditors to focus on an aspect of the organization rather than the whole.
-This is why it is important to clearly define the scope in review for your given audit.
+It is important to clearly define the scope of review for your given audit.

-Determining your ISO 27701 audit scope requires your organizations to specify the product, the data, the systems, vendors, location, department, internal and external parties, etc.. in scope.
+Determining your ISO 27701 audit scope requires your organization to specify the product, the data, the systems, vendors, location, department, internal and external parties, etc. in scope.

 Since ISO 27701 is an extension of ISO 27001, the scopes have to match and align.
-ISO 27001 scope is usually defined or targeted to a specific business unit, service or product, refer to this article for a deep-dive on ISO 27001 scope.
+ISO 27001 scope is usually defined or targeted to a specific business unit, service, or product, Refer to this article to understand more about ISO 27001 scope.

 Processor vs Controller Scope

-ISO 27701 provides controller- and processor-specific controls that help organizations overcome the challenges of privacy and security by establishing a point of connection between what could be two different functions.
-The difference between the controller and the processor classification is straightforward: the former collects the information and provides the reason and means for it, and the latter is a service provider to the controller, because it processes the data on the controller’s behalf.
+ISO 27701 provides controller- and processor-specific controls that help organizations overcome the challenges of privacy and security by establishing a point of connection between two different functions.
+The difference between the controller and processor classifications is straightforward: the former collects the information and provides the reason and means for it, and the latter is a service provider to the controller because it processes the data on the controller’s behalf.

-Therefore it is important to determine the organization’s scope, because of the different requirements for processors vs controllers.
+It is important to determine the organization’s scope because of the different requirements for processors and controllers.

-Generally, all organizations are controllers regarding their own employee data or marketing data, however, in the context of the ISO 27701 certification, employee or marketing data falls out of scope, because it’s usually outside of the ISMS scope confined to a specific business unit, service or product.
+Generally, all organizations are controllers regarding their own employee data or marketing data; however, in the context of the ISO 27701 certification, employee or marketing data falls out of scope because it’s usually outside of the ISMS scope and confined to a specific business unit, service, or product.

-The challenge is that some specific business unit, service or product can be both controllers and processors, for example, an organization may collect vendor, client related information and also perform data processing on behalf of clients or vendors.
-In those cases, both organizations would comply with both classification’s requirements.
+The challenge is that some specific business units, services, or products can be both controllers and processors; for example, an organization may collect vendor and client related information and also perform data processing on behalf of clients or vendors.
+In those cases, both organizations comply with both classification’s requirements.

-A quick question to determine whether your organization is one or the other is to ask:
+A quick question to determine whether your organization is one or the other is:

 Who is collecting the PII?
-If you collect the PII directly from an individual, you are the controller,
+If you collect PII directly from an individual, you are the controller.

 Product(s) in scope

-This should be relatively easy.
 For a Software as a Service (SaaS) provider, the scope is typically the software application(s) offered to clients.
-Some organizations have multiple products and it is important to define for your ISO 27001 & ISO 27701, what product is in focus and what product isn’t.
+Some organizations have multiple products, and it is important to define for your ISO 27001 and ISO 27701 what product is in focus and what product isn’t.

 Data in scope

 In order to identify the data in scope, the ideal step is to focus on the type of data and people that flow through the product or service identified.
-For a (SaaS) provider, it’s typically all the data held in it (i.e customer data, etc..) and the people that support it such as vendors, employees.
+For a SaaS provider, it’s typically all the data held in it (i.e., customer data, etc.) and the people that support it, such as vendors and employees.

 Systems in scope

 To identify all your systems in scope, take an inventory of all the various systems and internal controls that are critical to delivering your service or product in scope.
-This could include email, Slack, the key is the focus on the systems and tools that are essential in delivering your service / product.
-Production systems have a direct impact on your product or service in lieu or non-production systems.
+This includes email and Slack.
+The key is to focus on the systems and tools that are essential to delivering your service / product.
+Production systems have a direct impact on your product or service in lieu of non-production systems.

-For HR systems, focus on systems that manage employee’s onboarding and training processes.
-Everything else such as time off requests, benefits are out of scope since they are not critical to delivering service or product.
+For HR systems, focus on systems that manage employee onboarding and training processes.
+Everything else, such as time off requests and benefits, is out of scope since it is not critical to delivering a service or product.

 Vendors in scope

-In order to identify the vendors in scope, focus on the critical vendors such as cloud hosting, production related companies used to support the product or service in scope
+In order to identify the vendors in scope, focus on the critical vendors, such as cloud hosting and production related organizations, used to support the product or service in scope.

 Internal and External Parties in scope

-You would need to list out all internal stakeholders (i.e employees, Board of Directors) and external parties (i.e customers, regulators; government) needs and interests and relevant for your ISMS – PIMS.
+You need to list out all internal stakeholders (i.e., employees, Board of Directors) and external parties (i.e., customers, regulators, government) needs and interests relevant to your ISMS and PIMS.

 Relevant laws and regulations in scope

-You should list the most relevant laws and regulations that are relevant for information security according to your business and describe how you are willing to fulfill those requirements
+You need to list the laws and regulations that are relevant for information security according to your business and describe how you are willing to fulfill those requirements.

 Physical Office / location in scope

-There is no mandatory requirement to include an organization’s headquarters in the scope for the ISMS-PIMS.
-Physical location can usually be carve-out from the scope.
-However, an office site can be added to the scope depending on its relevance to the ISMS (i.e hosts a server or serves as a satellite office).
+There is no mandatory requirement to include an organization’s headquarters in the scope of the ISMS.
+Physical location can usually be carve-out of the scope.
+However, an office site can be added to the scope depending on its relevance to the ISMS (i.e., whether it hosts a server or serves as a satellite office).

 Scoping guidance template